ᐄᔨᔨᐅᔨᒥᑖᐤ / ᐄᔨᔫ ᐊᔨᒥᑖᐤ / ᐄᓅ ᐊᔨᒥᑖᐤ

 How does this project connect to the goals of the Cree School Board?

-This project supports the promise of the Cree School Board, which was created through the James Bay and Northern Quebec Agreement.
-The promise is to create an education system for iiyiyiu and iinuu, developed by iiyiyiu and iinuu, that reflects our identity and goals.
+This project supports the Cree School Board’s promise, made through the James Bay and Northern Quebec Agreement, to build an education system by and for iiyiyiu and iinuu—one that reflects our identity, values, and goals.